akshaykrai/cloud-certification-guide/aws/solutions-architect-associate/README.md

 ## About the exam

-The solutions architect exam mainly tests a person's knowledge regarding it's most fundamental offerings like storage (S3, EBS, EFS), compute (EC2), networking (VPC, Route53), security (IAM, KMS), etc. and how these services can be applied in real-world scenarios.
+The solutions architect exam mainly tests a person's knowledge regarding it's most fundamental offerings such as storage, compute, networking, security, etc. and how their services can be leveraged in real-world scenarios.

 1. The exam will consist of 65 MCQ questions, both single and multi-choice.
 2. The exam duration is 130 minutes.